Index

 Emergency Admissions For Hip Fractures Among Those Aged 65+ Years

-Whilst there is a lower rate of emergency admissions due to falls in Hull, the rate of emergency admission rate for hip fractures among people aged 65+ years in Hull is high being the highest across Yorkshire and Humber.
+Whilst there is a lower rate of emergency admissions due to falls in Hull, the rate of emergency admissions for hip fractures among people aged 65+ years in Hull is high, the highest amongst Yorkshire and Humber local authorities.
 The rates are again age-standardised to the European Standard Population and represents the number of admissions per 100,000 population in this standard population.

 Compared with benchmark